interledgerjs/five-bells-condition/docs/spec.md

 * **BASE16**

   Variable-length integer encoded as a base-16 (hexadecimal) number.
 Implementations MUST reject encodings that are too large for them to parse.
 Implementations MUST be tested for overflows.
+No leading zeros.

 * **BASE64URL**